Why the Three Stooges Are a HIT with Me

 The Stooges were definitely at their best throwing pies (pastries, mud packs or whatever else was handy actually), because you wanted to see that pie land in the face of some pompous aristocrat, who would strain to keep his dignity while whipped cream dripped from his face.
 Naturally, these stuffy types would return volleys of whatever was being thrown at them, generating comedic bliss for Stooge fans.

 The Stooges’ comedic shtick was in the grand tradition of such comedy teams as Laurel and Hardy, Abbott and Costello and the Marx Brothers.
 At their best, the Three Stooges were just as zany as those giants of early twentieth century American comedy.
 In fact, the mania of Stooge fans may last the longest.
-We’ll see, right?

-Review of the latest Three Stooges movie
+The following is a review of the latest Three Stooges movie and much more

 Produced, written and directed by the Farrelly brothers, the Three Stooges movie released in 2012 pays homage to those lovable Stooges, perhaps the greatest artists of slapstick.
 The movie provides numerous laughs and repeated references to the Stooges’ signature shtick, though it certainly could have been much better.